swagtop/bevy-flake/docs/config.md

 ### Configuring the wrapper

-If you dislike any of the stuff happening in the wrapper, you have the oppertunity to override anything that was done with the `config.extraScript` attribute.
+If you dislike any of the stuff happening in the wrapper, you have the oppertunity to override anything that was done with the `extraScript` attribute.

 ```nix